 Does the name Ray Dalio sound familiar to you?
 What about Bridgewater Associates?
 Who is Ray Dalio?
-This article will shed a light on these questions.
+This article will shed light on these questions.
 We’ll go through the life of one of the Top 100 richest people in the world.
-We’ll also take a look at the 72-year-old’s extracurricular activities to better understand his persona.
+We’ll also examine the 72-year-old’s extracurricular activities to understand his persona better.

 Raymond Thomas Dalio is the definition of the American Dream.
 He was born in New York to a jazz musician and a housewife.

-He wasn’t exactly born in a wealthy family.
+He wasn’t exactly born into a wealthy family.
 Ray worked many small jobs to be able to earn a few bucks.
 One of them might have been life-changing.

 At the age of 12, he caddied at The Links Golf Club.
 Many Wall Street professionals and veterans spent time there.
 He listened to them and learned.

 That same year, Ray bought his first investment for $300, which saw a 200% profit.
 By high school, his investment portfolio reached a few thousand dollars.
 How many of us have achieved the same early success?
 It can sound very cliché to read about the life of someone who made his fortune from nothing.
 However, there is always a lesson we can learn and apply to our own life.
-It is never too late to change some habits, no matter our age or social class.
-I’m sure readers of all ages can find something interesting in Ray’s life.
-Also, Paul Tudor Jones.
+It is never too late to change some habits, regardless of age or social class.
+Readers of all ages can find something interesting in Ray’s life—also, Paul Tudor Jones.

 His high school years weren’t his best.
 Ray had trouble concentrating and finding a passion in his studies.
 He kept trading stocks throughout his studies.
 Once in college, he found his groove.
 Something new also grabbed his attention: commodity futures.
 He quickly understood how he could profit more than from only stocks.
 After excelling in his college studies, Ray was accepted to Harvard Business School.

-Throughout his early studies, he was exposed to work in the financial world.
-Ray interned in a trading firm and had a job as a clerk for the NYSE.
+He was exposed to work in the financial world throughout his early studies.
+Ray interned in a trading firm and worked as a clerk for the NYSE.
 After Harvard, he kept working in the industry.
 Working for someone frustrated him and reminded him of his early studies.
 Ray wanted to be free to do whatever pleased him.
 He already had numerous contacts and clients from his securities firm.

 What Is Bridgewater Associates?

-Let’s shift our attention to a more interesting part of Ray Dalio’s life.
+Let’s focus on a more interesting part of Ray Dalio’s life.
 Bridgewater Associates was founded in 1975 from his New York apartment.

 Bridgewater Associates’ first clients were mostly Ray’s contacts from his securities firm.